mastodon/documentation/Running-Mastodon/Production-guide.md

 There are several free email providers out there- a couple of decent ones are Mailgun.com, which requires a credit card but gives 10,000 free emails, and Sparkpost.com, which gives 15,000 with no credit card but requires you not be on a .space tld.

-It may be easier to use a subdomain to setup your email with a custom provider - in this case, when registering your domain with the email service, sign up as something like "mail.domain.com"
+It may be easier to use a subdomain to setup your email with a custom provider – in this case, when registering your domain with the email service, sign up as something like "mail.domain.com"

 Once you create your account, follow the instructions each provider gives you for updating your DNS records.
 Once you have all the information ready to go and the service validates your DNS configuration, edit your config file.
-These records should already exist in the configuration, but here's a sample setup that uses Mailgun that you can replace with your own personal info:
+These records should already exist in the configuration, but here’s a sample setup that uses Mailgun that you can replace with your own personal info:

 ```
 SMTP_SERVER=smtp.mailgun.org